-What Is a Prayer for Judgement in North Carolina?
+What Is a Prayer for Judgment in North Carolina?

 Each state sets its own laws for civil and criminal offenses.
 These laws may vary greatly from one state to the next.
 Some states, including North Carolina, have laws that are completely unique.
 This applies to the prayer for judgment continued, which can apply to both traffic and minor criminal offenses.
 What is a prayer for judgment continued, and when should you use it?
 Continue reading to learn more and if you have any questions, reach out to an experienced Raleigh traffic ticket lawyer.

 A prayer for judgment continued, or PJC, is essentially a free pass from a judge.
 Think of it as North Carolina’s “get out of jail free card,” though it’s for non-jailable offenses.
 Under a PJC, a judge can find a person guilty of a violation without entering any judgment for a criminal or traffic offense.

 In other words, a person may be guilty of a traffic offense, but will not receive any points on his or her license, nor will the courts assess a fine for the citation.
 You will, however, be responsible for court costs, which generally total around $190.
 An individual can use a PJC once every three years to offset insurance points and two PJCs every five years to avoid DMV points.
 In certain situations, you can use a PJC to avoid the consequences of a traffic offense, aside from the court costs.

 Who Can Use a PJC?

 Not everyone can use a PJC under North Carolina law.
 For example, you cannot use a PJC if you’re going in excess of 25 mph over the speed limit.
 It also does not apply to serious traffic offenses like driving while intoxicated (DWI).
 Those with a commercial driver’s license cannot invoke a PJC, even for minor offenses.